pketh/pketh.github.io/_posts/2022-04-05-redesigning-an-app.md

 ---
 layout: post
-title:  "Re-designing Futureland.tv, One Day a Week at a Time"
+title:  "Redesigning an App, One Day a Week at a Time"
 image: "/images/2022/fl-overview.jpg"
 tags: design
 ---